Bathrooms

 (paper or "non-woven" backed & vinyl coated) are

 a good choice for most bathrooms.
-Stoney
+Grasscloth is not.
+This is because

-guidelines.
-Remember, the wallcovering industry is constantly
+are general guidelines.
+Remember, the wallcovering industry is

-in a bathroom.
+for installation in a bathroom.

-After wallpapering, apply a small bead of clear, water proof caulk
+After wallpapering, apply a small bead of clear waterproof caulk

 above the shower stall or shower tile where it meets the wallpaper

-and down to about eye level.
+wallpaper to about eye level.
 This preventative maintenance will

 stop your wallpaper from curling up in these areas.